 Four Chinese military planes enter Taiwan's ADIZ

-Taipei, Jan.
-27 (CNA) Four Chinese military aircraft entered Taiwan's southwest air defense identification zone (ADIZ) on Wednesday, according to Taiwan's Ministry of National Defense (MDN).
+Taipei, Dec.
+16 (CNA) Four Chinese military aircraft entered Taiwan's southwest air defense identification zone (ADIZ) on Wednesday, the most planes to engage in such maneuvers on any day in December, according to Taiwan's Ministry of National Defense (MND).

 According to an MND report, three Y-8s and a Y-9 transport aircraft entered the airspace between southwest Taiwan and the Taiwan-controlled Dongsha Islands (Pratas Islands) in the South China Sea, which is part of Taiwan's ADIZ.